20centaurifux/efind/README.md

 [libreadline](https://cnswww.cns.cwru.edu/php/chet/readline/rltop.html).

-If you want to build **efind** on a Debian based distribution please run the following commands to prepare your system:
+If you want to build **efind** on a Debian based distribution please run the following commands to prepare your system and checkout the code:

 ```
 $ sudo apt-get install build-essential git bison flex libreadline-dev